 GENDER — Generally used to connote an internal sense of oneself as male, female, fluid, both, or neither.
 Closely related to sex stereotypes regarding dress, appearance, and preference for certain traditionally male or female activities.

 GENDER-AFFIRMING HORMONES – Medication taken by some transgender people to counter their biological sex and affirm their gender identity.
-For example, trans-identified males may take estrogen to counter their male secondary sex traits and to feminize their bodies.
-Similarly, trans-identified females may take testosterone to counter their female secondary sex traits and to masculinize their bodies.
+For example, males who identify as transgender may take estrogen to counter their male secondary sex traits and to feminize their bodies.
+Similarly, females who identify as transgender may take testosterone to counter their female secondary sex traits and to masculinize their bodies.

 GENDER-AFFIRMING SURGERY – Procedures undertaken by some transgender people to construct or remove secondary sex traits to better reflect their gender identity, e.g., surgery to remove or construct breasts, and/or surgery to remove testes or ovaries and/or construct gender-conforming genitals.